Almost done! Please Select Your Region To Receive Customized Content

 I can’t agree more with Steve Jobs because this also applies to investing.
-A “stock market shopaholic” is likely to encounter several issues:
+A ‘stockoholic’ is likely to encounter several issues:

-When mistakes are made, we always hope that the tide will change and one day the stock will climb back upward again.
-From my experience though, it doesn’t work that way.
-There’s a reason why a stock is depressed for a long time and chances are, it will continue to stay that way.
+When mistakes are made, we always hope that the tide will change and one day the stock will climb upwards again.
+From my experience, though, it doesn’t work that way.
+There’s a reason why a stock is depressed for a long time and, chances are, it will continue to stay that way.
 If you continue to hold on, you are losing the opportunity to make your money back – faster!

-Three years ago, I invested in a shipping company called Courage Marine.
-At that time, it was too far outside my circle of competence.
+In 2012, I invested in a shipping company called Courage Marine.
+At that time, the shipping industry was far outside my circle of competence.
 After I realized I made a mistake with Courage Marine, I regretfully cashed out at a 30% loss.
-I then reinvested what I got into another stock that is making 17% in profit today.
+I then reinvested what I got into another stock that made me 17% in profit instead.

 My losses would be far greater today if I continued to hold onto my mistake in Courage Marine.
-Instead, I learnt from it, cut my losses and used the proceeds to purchase a better stock.
+Instead, I learned from it, cut my losses, and used the proceeds to purchase a better stock.
 The key lesson here is: Don’t compound your losses, but compound your winners!